stackblitz/docs/docs/guides/open-source/web-publisher-docs-integration.md

 This section will guide you step by step through integrating Web Publisher to your docs.

-### 1. Setup check
+### 1. Repo compatibility check

 Before you begin, verify your toolchain works in WebContainers.
 To do this, add `pr.new` to the beginning of your docs repository GitHub URL.

-::: tip EXAMPLE
+:::info Example
 This is the GitHub address of the StackBlitz docs repo:

 `https://github.com/stackblitz/docs/`

-To verify if it runs in WebContainers, we'll add `pr.new` to the beginning of the URL:
+To check if this repo runs in WebContainers, we'll add `pr.new` to the beginning of the URL:

 `https://pr.new/github.com/stackblitz/docs/`
 :::

-If you see that **the preview loads correctly**, your dev server runs properly in WebContainers, which means that your repo is compatible.
+If you see that **the preview loads correctly**, this means that your dev server runs properly in WebContainers and your repo is compatible.

 <!-- add screen recording -->

 ### 2. Specify the Web Publisher editing link

-Create a URL that will specify which file the Web Publisher should feature in the editor and which path to render in the preview.
+Let's compose a URL that will specify which file the Web Publisher should feature in the editor and which path to render in the preview.
 Web Publisher links follow this pattern:

 ```
 https://pr.new/github.com/{repo owner's username}/{repo}/edit/{branch}/{repo file path}
 ```

 :::tip
-This can be a lot to take in so we prepared a **Web Publisher link generator**:
+You can use the **Web Publisher URL generator** to compose your link:
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz_small.svg)](https://stackblitz.com/edit/vue-c2wltp?file=src/App.vue)
 :::

-To see these URL components with examples, consult this table that dissects a link editing our docs page:
+The table below presents these URL components with examples dissecting a Web Publisher link to our docs page:

 | Element | Example | Notes |
 | ------- | ------- | ----- |